jackdewinter/pymarkdown/readme.md

 ## document current restrictions

 - nested block quotes and nested lists are okay, but not together
-- multi-line link reference definitions within a list of block quote not adequately tested
 - no install/setup support currently